ein-bandit/egtl-streckenwahl/readme.md

 Changes in styling need to be checked with electron app before committing.
 Stylings are optimized for the electorn app, so look and feel may be slightly out of place when viewed with a standard webbrowser.

+## Preparing assets
+Take a screenshot from GT Sport in Arcade Mode where the track layout and the track times are visible.
+Crop the image to around the black border (685px height) and place it in `assets/tracks`.
+Run `npm run prepare-images` to create thumbnails used for overview page.

 # Future plans